Tropical Storm Ana (2009): Preparations and impact

 In Saint Maarten, cruise agencies redirected ships to avoid the storm and secured vessels docked at port.
 Several ships were moved to Simpson Bay Lagoon where waves are generally small.
 In St. Kitts, officials evacuated 40 families in flood-prone areas to shelters ahead of the storm.
 On August 17, the National Weather Service in San Juan, Puerto Rico issued an Urban and Small Stream Flood Advisory for all of the eastern municipalities on the island.
 Flights in the area were delayed by several hours to avoid the depression.
 In the Dominican Republic, officials posted flood alerts for 12 provinces as the remnants of Ana were forecast to produce up to 6 in of rain in the country.
 General Luna Paulino of the civil army activated relief agencies ahead of the storm and notified residents of possible mandatory evacuations.
 Officials inspected the dams threatened by the storm to protect several towns and villages.
 Emergency officials stated that roughly 35,000 personnel were on standby in case of a disaster.
 Shelters were also prepped throughout the country; however, these were not opened and the residents who had voluntarily evacuated had returned home by the afternoon of August 17.
 In nearby Haiti, officials placed the country under yellow alert as the remnants of Ana could produce heavy rainfall over mountainous areas.

 In St. Thomas, sustained winds reached 28 mph and gusts peaked at 40 mph.
 In Puerto Rico, rainfall was limited due to the storms' fast motion, triggering minor flooding but little damage.
 A maximum of 2.76 in of rain fell in Río Grande.
 The rains caused the Río Fajardo to rise, resulting in the issuance of an alert as officials warned it could overflow its banks.
 Several streets were temporarily shut down due to flooding, including one tunnel, and three schools had to be evacuated.
 Throughout the island, roughly 6,000 people were left without power as numerous branches were snapped off trees and knocked down power lines.
 There were also reports of waterspouts and tornadoes associated with Ana in Puerto Rico.
 Winds on the island gusted up to 42 mph.
-The remnants of Ana produced widespread rainfall across Hispaniola; however, there were no reports of damage from the system.
+The remnants of Ana produced widespread rainfall across Hispaniola.